Program Signals Overview for ERAS Applicants

 How do I send a signal to a specific track (e.g., preliminary, categorical)?

 Program signals cannot be sent to specific tracks.
-Instead, the signals are received at the institution level, meaning that all program tracks at an institution for a given specialty will see the same signal information.
+Instead, the signals are received at the institution level, meaning that all program tracks at an institution (preliminary and categorical) for a given specialty will see the same signal information.

 Return to Top ↑